codefuse-ai/Awesome-Code-LLM/README.md

 - "Investigating the Role of Cultural Values in Adopting Large Language Models for Software Engineering" [2024-09] [[paper](https://arxiv.org/abs/2409.05055)]

 - "The Impact of Large Language Models on Open-source Innovation: Evidence from GitHub Copilot" [2024-09] [[paper](https://arxiv.org/abs/2409.08379)]

+- ""I Don't Use AI for Everything": Exploring Utility, Attitude, and Responsibility of AI-empowered Tools in Software Development" [2024-09] [[paper](https://arxiv.org/abs/2409.13343)]

 ## 8. Datasets